Guillermo-Hidalgo-Gadea/Seminar-ComputationalEthology/_sources/2_WhyTrackingIsNotBehavior.md

 "[...] particular techniques in an academic field can lead to methodological bias which itself delineates the meaning of *behavior*."  -  Calhoun & Hady (2021)
 ```

 Technological advances in computational ethology have opened new doors for detecting, identifying and tracking individuals, or even multiple body parts of individuals simultaneously.
 But the segmentation of the stream of tracking data into broader actions, and the clustering of generalized behavioral patterns remains a challenging task, given the little agreement on what *behavior* actually is.

 ## Definitions of Behavior

-Today we will see from two relevant papers in behavioral biology and neuroscience that scientists, within and between disciplines, not always agree on their definitions of behavior:
+Today we will see from two relevant papers in behavioral biology and neuroscience that scientists, within and between disciplines, not always agree on their definitions of behavior.

-* Levitis, D. A., Lidicker Jr, W. Z., & Freund, G. (2009).
-Behavioural biologists do not agree on what constitutes behaviour.
-Animal behaviour, 78(1), 103-110. https://doi.org/10.1016/j.anbehav.2009.03.018
-* Calhoun, A., & Hady, A. E. (2021).
-What is behavior?
-No seriously, what is it?
-[Preprint].
-Animal Behavior and Cognition. https://doi.org/10.1101/2021.07.04.451053

 Some of the most common definitions of *behavior* among behavioral biologists: